kristinemlarson/gnssrefl/tests/use_cases/usecase_p041.md

 *gnssir p041 2020 24 -plt True*

-The GPS data will be plotted first:

 <img src="p041-gnssir-gpspanels.png" width="700">

-Then the GLONASS frequencies:

 <img src="p041-gnssir-glopanels.png" width="700">

-And the Galileo frequencies:

 <img src="p041-gnsirr-galpanels.png" width="700">

 Typically a daily average is used by most scientists.
 To ensure the average is meaningful and not impacted by large outliers, minimal quality control values are used, a median filter (meters) and minimum number of tracks per day.
 Here a median filter of 0.25 meter is used and 50 tracks are required.

 *daily_avg p041 .25 50 -txtfile p041-dailyavg.txt*